Shahla Rahimi Reynolds Public Artworks

 Memorial service for victims of I-40 bridge collapse held in Webber's Falls

 This project honors the Living and Fallen Firefighters of Oklahoma.
-The steel structure holds two 9 feet tall bronze sculptures The granite walls are engraved with the names of 15,000 firefighters, who have served their fire departments throughout the state.
-Shahla worked with the overseeing committee consisting of: The Oklahoma State Firefighters Association Board of Directors, The Arts Council of Oklahoma Director, an architectural firm, a structural engineering firm, 3 steel fabrication companies, landscape designers and an electrical engineering firm.
+The steel structure holds two 9-foot tall bronze sculptures The granite walls are engraved with the names of 15,000 firefighters, who have served their fire departments throughout the state.
+Shahla worked with the overseeing committee consisting of: The Oklahoma State Firefighters Association Board of Directors, The Arts Council of Oklahoma Director, an architectural firm, a structural engineering firm, 3 steel fabrication companies, landscape designers, and an electrical engineering firm.
 The artist enlarged the sculptures from an 18-inch model to a 9-foot tall herself and directed the casting and installation of the work.
-The construction of this memorial started in September 1999, and on June 2000 Governor Frank Keating dedicated the memorial.
+The construction of this memorial started in September 1999, and in June 2000 Governor Frank Keating dedicated the memorial.

 The 9 feet tall stainless steel sculpture “Eternal Flame” reflects hope and it is placed above the "Wall of Valor” at the Oklahoma State Living and Fallen Firefighters Memorial.
 The wall is engraved with the names of Fallen Firefighters from the State of Oklahoma.